dustinpfister/blog_posts/_posts/js-document-location.md

 layout: post
 categories: js
 id: 365
-updated: 2020-11-16 11:27:54
+updated: 2021-10-27 09:55:42
-version: 1.34
+version: 1.35
 ---

 The [location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) property of the [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document) in client side javaScript contains a [location object](https://developer.mozilla.org/en-US/docs/Web/API/Location).
 This location object contains the URL of the current page, along with other useful properties about the current location of a web page.
-So the property is useful for finding out where a script is being used, but it can also be used as a way to redirect also.
+So the property is useful for finding out where a script is being used, but it can also be used as a way to redirect to a new page by setting a value to the href property that is the new desired page url.

 So then in addition to being a way to know the current URL, it can also be used to preform a redirect to a new location by setting the value of the document location property to a string that is the new URL to go to.
 That is because although the object itself is read only a new URL can be set to the property that will cause the browser to load that new given URL that it has been set to.